 General Laws and Technology.
 Apr.
 3 Virginia Department of Professional and Occupational Regulations published its Study of the Adequacy of Current Laws Addressing Standards for Structural Integrity and for Maintaining Reserves to Repair, Replace, or Restore Capital Components in Common Interest Communities pursuant to Senate Bill 740 (2022) to the Virginia House Committee on General Laws & Senate Committee on General Laws and Technology.
 Apr.
-3 Tennessee Senate passed Senate Bill 863 and House Bill 750 - Real Property - As enacted, requires a board of directors for a unit owners' association to either update a reserve study or conduct a reserve study if certain conditions are met Amends TCA Title 66, Chapter 27 - by a vote of 24-5-1.
+3 Tennessee Senate passed Senate Bill 863 and House Bill 750 - Real Property - As enacted, requires a board of directors for a unit owners' association to either update a reserve study or conduct a reserve study if certain conditions are met. - Amends TCA Title 66, Chapter 27 - by a vote of 24-5-1.
 Apr.
-6 Tennessee House passed Senate Bill 863 and House Bill 750 - Real Property - As enacted, requires a board of directors for a unit owners' association to either update a reserve study or conduct a reserve study if certain conditions are met Amends TCA Title 66, Chapter 27 - by a vote of 87-1-2.
+4 CAI Government & Public Affairs Committee convenes a task force to revise the Building Inspection & Structural Integrity Policy to better meet current building inspection realities and specifically speak to the importance of façade inspections.
 Apr.
+6 Tennessee House passed Senate Bill 863 and House Bill 750 - Real Property - As enacted, requires a board of directors for a unit owners' association to either update a reserve study or conduct a reserve study if certain conditions are met. - Amends TCA Title 66, Chapter 27 - by a vote of 87-1-2.
+Apr.
 13 Florida Senate passed Senate Bill 154 - Condominiums and Cooperatives Associations - by a vote of 40-0.
-Apr.
-24 Tennessee Governor Lee signed Senate Bill 863 and House Bill 750 - Real Property - As enacted, requires a board of directors for a unit owners' association to either update a reserve study or conduct a reserve study if certain conditions are met Amends TCA Title 66, Chapter 27.
+Tennessee Governor Lee signed Senate Bill 863 and House Bill 750 - Real Property - As Apr.
+24 enacted, requires a board of directors for a unit owners' association to either update a reserve study or conduct a reserve study if certain conditions are met. - Amends TCA Title 66, Chapter 27.
 May 2 Florida House passed Senate Bill 154 - Condominiums and Cooperative Associations - by a vote of 118-0.
 Jun.
 9 Florida Governor DeSantis signed Senate Bill 154 - Condominiums and Cooperative Associations.
+Dec.
+21 New Jersey Senate passed Senate Bill 2760 - Concerns structural integrity for certain residential buildings - by a vote of 24-10.
+Dec.
+21 New Jersey Assembly passed Senate Bill 2760 - Concerns structural integrity for certain residentials buildings - by a vote of 57-12-0.
 2024 Timeline Jan 1.
-Tennessee Senate Bill 863 and House Bill 750 - Real Property - As enacted, requires a board of directors for a unit owners' association to either update a reserve study or conduct a reserve study if certain conditions are met Amends TCA Title 66, Chapter 27 becomes effective.
-Dec.
-31 Florida Senate Bill 4D - An Act Related to Building Safety - reserve portions become effective and portions of Senate Bill 154 become effective.
+Tennessee Senate Bill 863 and House Bill 750 - Real Property - As enacted, requires a board of directors for a unit owners' association to either update a reserve study or conduct a reserve study if certain conditions are met. - Amends TCA Title 66, Chapter 27 becomes effective.

-Virginia House Committee on General Laws and the Virginia Senate Committee on
+Virginia House Committee on General Laws and the Virginia Senate Committee on law became effective- Concerns structural integrity regulations for certain residential buildings.